 This table specifies different individual consequences associated with the weakness.
 The Scope identifies the application security area that is violated, while the Impact describes the negative technical impact that arises if an adversary succeeds in exploiting this weakness.
 The Likelihood provides information about how likely the specific consequence is expected to be seen relative to the other consequences in the list.
 For example, there may be high likelihood that a weakness will be exploited to achieve a certain impact, but a low likelihood that it will be exploited to achieve a different impact.

 Technical Impact: Execute Unauthorized Code or Commands; Alter Execution Logic

-Developers should anticipate that inter-expression and inter-command delimiters will be injected/removed/manipulated in the input vectors of their software system.
+Developers should anticipate that inter-expression and inter-command delimiters will be injected/removed/manipulated in the input vectors of their product.
 Use an appropriate combination of denylists and allowlists to ensure only valid, expected and appropriate input is processed by the system.

 Strategy: Input Validation

 Assume all input is malicious.
 Use an "accept known good" input validation strategy, i.e., use a list of acceptable inputs that strictly conform to specifications.
 Reject any input that does not strictly conform to specifications, or transform it into something that does.

 When performing input validation, consider all potentially relevant properties, including length, type of input, the full range of acceptable values, missing or extra inputs, syntax, consistency across related fields, and conformance to business rules.
 As an example of business rule logic, "boat" may be syntactically valid because it only contains alphanumeric characters, but it is not valid if the input is only expected to contain colors such as "red" or "blue."